The Oath of Kärnan

 The Oath of Kärnan (Der Schwur des Kärnan, short: Kärnan; stylized: The Oath of KÄRNAN) is a steel roller coaster at Hansa-Park, located in Sierksdorf, Schleswig-Holstein, Germany.
-Manufactured by Gerstlauer, the roller coaster is one of three full-circuit hypercoasters with inversions in Europe.
-The 1235 m long roller coaster, which has a rail height of 73 m, a fall height of 67 m and a speed of up to 127 km/h is with Silver Star the fourth highest roller coaster in Europe after Shambhala (76 m), Hyperion (77 m) and Red Force (112 m).
+Manufactured by Gerstlauer, the roller coaster is one of five full-circuit hypercoasters with inversions in Europe.
+The 1235 m long roller coaster, which has a track height of 73 m, a drop height of 67 m and a speed of up to 127 km/h is with Silver Star the fourth highest roller coaster in Europe after Shambhala (76 m), Hyperion (77 m) and Red Force (112 m).

 History

 Kärnan was first announced by Hansa-Park in November 2013, following an extensive planning and development stage.
 Gerstlauer were chosen to manufacture the coaster, Kärnan being their first installation over 61 m in height.
 It was also the third consecutive Gerstlauer coaster to feature in the park, following Escape of Novgorod and Midgard Serpent.

 Construction began on the tower element that will house the vertical lift hill in April 2014, with the tower itself being topped off in September 2014.
 Hansa Park confirmed that the coaster will feature a dark ride section with an inversion.
 Kärnan also has a 30 m vertical reverse free fall drop during the vertical lift, a world first on a full-circuit roller coaster.

 Kärnan officially opened to the public on 1 July 2015, with further addition of theming completed in 2016.